-- Individual entries only. - Open to Grade 6 students registered in a Canadian school during the 2020-2021 school year. - Posters must focus on prevention or sharing essential information relating to their chosen climate sensitive infectious disease. - Submissions that do not meet the poster guidelines will be disqualified. - Posters submitted with incomplete entry forms will be disqualified.
+- Individual entries only. - Open to Grade 6 students, or students in a split grade class (grade 5/6, or grade 6/7) registered in a Canadian school during the 2023-2024 school year. - Posters must focus on prevention a climate sensitive infectious disease. - Posters must use the materials and format outlined above. - Submissions that do not meet the poster guidelines will be disqualified. - Posters submitted with incomplete entry forms will be disqualified.